kurtkanaskie/log-set-values-v1/README.md

 # log-set-values-v1
-Apigee Shared Flow to capture logging information at each of the flow hook locations.
+Apigee X Shared Flow to capture logging information at each of the flow hook locations.
 Doesn't actuall log message, intended to be use with Shared Flows that log to various destinations (e.g. logging-mock proxy, Cloud Logging (via Service Callout or Message Logging).

 Now with masking for all and masking per proxy.